Edwin Speakman was born in 1897 in Lyneal Shropshire. He was the son of Joseph and Maria Speakman.

 The 1911 census records the family in Northwood, Wem, Salop.
 The head of the household was widowed Maria Speakman who was 46 and a charwoman.
 The children listed in the household were Mary 17, a Housemaid, John 16 was a domestic Gardener, Eleanor 11 and William 6 were at school.
 Edwin was not there.

 In fact in 1911 Edwin was a resident servant at the large household of Gordon Thomas Groom, a Baker and Miller at Bronington Nr Whitchurch.
 Edwin Speakman was listed as a 14 year old Van Boy.
+Another member of the household was William Thomas Ankers who was also a van boy.
+William too lost his life in the war and is named on the Bettisfield memorial.

 UK Soldiers who Died in The Great war 1914 -19 accessible on www.ancestry.co.uk confirms the regimental details as at the top of this page.
 It tells us that Edwin was residing in London and enlisted in Chelsea.
 This source says he ‘died at home’.
 (Home meaning the UK as opposed to abroad).
 His medal index card also on Ancestry lists his two medals which tells us that he served abroad.